hococo/coding-challenges/profile-exercise/profile.md

     }
 ```

-## Requirements:
+### Requirements:

-* Use Typescript to represent the provided data

-Responsiveness:
 * Ensure that the profile page is responsive and looks good on both desktop and mobile devices.

-User Interface:
 * Use any JS framework or vanilla JS for creating the solution (big plus if you are using Vue.js, but it is certainly not a requirement!).
 * You can use any CSS frameworks (e.g., Tailwind) or custom CSS to style the page.

-# How to hand it in
+### How to hand it in

-Please upload your solution to a git repository (BitBucket, GitLab or GitHub) and provide a README.md file with
+Please upload your solution to a git repository (BitBucket, GitLab or GitHub) and provide a README file with
 documentation, including how to run your solution, then send us a link to the repo (make sure it's public or otherwise
 accessible).